-Most of the information here is of little importance to most users, except for the following lines:
+Most of the information here is of little importance to most users, except for the following columns:

 - major The major number of the device with this partition.
-The major number in our example (3) corresponds with the ide0 device in /proc/devices, letting us know the kind of device driver used to interact with that partition. - minor The minor number of the device with this partition.
-This serves to separate the partitions into different physical devices and relates to the number at the end of the name of the partition. - #blocks Lists the number of physical disk blocks contained in a particular partition.

-• name - The name of the partition.
+The major number in our example (3) corresponds with the block device ide0 in /proc/devices. - minor The minor number of the device with this partition.
+This serves to separate the partitions into different physical devices and relates to the number at the end of the name of the partition. - #blocks Lists the number of physical disk blocks contained in a particular partition. - name The name of the partition.

-4.2.25 /proc/pci
+2.2.25. /proc/pci